-- G7.1 The University regards any use of unfair means in an attempt to enhance performance or to influence the standard of award obtained as a serious academic and/or disciplinary offence. - G7.2 Unfair means applies to summative assessment only and includes all forms of cheating, plagiarism, collusion and re-presentation as defined in the Assessment Handbook. - G7.3 All instances or allegations of the use of unfair means within summative assessment will be investigated in line with the procedure set out in the Assessment Handbook.
-If the allegation is found to be proven the Head of School acting on behalf of the Assessment Board will implement the appropriate academic penalty in the module and report it to the Assessment Board.
+- G7.1 Academic misconduct applies to summative assessment only and includes all forms of cheating, plagiarism, collusion and re-presentation as defined in the Assessment Handbook. - G7.2 All instances or allegations of the use of academic misconduct within summative assessment will be investigated in line with the procedure set out in the Assessment Handbook.
+If the allegation is found to be proven the Academic Integrity Lead or Academic Misconduct Committee acting on behalf of the Assessment Board will implement the appropriate academic penalty in the module and report it to the Assessment Board.
+Categories of academic misconduct and related penalties are specified in the Assessment Handbook. - G7.3 An Assessment Board will not come to a decision on a student's result where an instance or allegation of the use of academic misconduct has not been resolved.